maxcnunes/waitforit/README.md

 - **-debug**: Enable debug
 - **-v**: Show the current version
 - **-file**: Path to the JSON file with the configs

-All additional parameters will be executed on the os when the address became available.
+- **-- **: Execute a post command once the address became available

 ### Example